The Dwarf Korean Lilac – Syringa meyeri – a hardy flowering deciduous shrub adding grace, fragrance, and beauty to a garden.

 - Low hedge

-Because they are slow growing, they can do very well in a limited area or a container for several years.
+Because they are slow-growing, they can do very well in a limited area or in a container for several years.

 Since their ultimate size is not exceptionally large, transplanting to a more spacious setting is not difficult.
-Annual pruning with help control the size.
+Annual pruning with help controls the size.